 The pelvic floor is so IMPORTANT

 The pelvic floor supports the bladder, uterus and bowel.
 The muscles that surround these organs can no longer fully support these organs when weakened, resulting in the lack of control you have over passing urine, wind or faeces.
-In severe cases, called a prolapse, there is a dropping down of the internal organs into the vagina.
+In severe cases, the prolapse can protrude through the vagina.

 Due to the very real lack of awareness and the unnecessary taboo associated with incontinence and prolapses there are TOO MANY women not exercising their pelvic floor (we call it your Lady Hammock™) and potentially avoiding these conditions.
 Most do not even know how to perform an effective pelvic floor muscle contraction.